AIware Leadership Bootcamp 2024

 • Existing observability tools and platforms – strengths and weaknesses

-• Evaluation and guardrails - Validating FM responses, comparison of models on golden sets, measuring response time, tracking and altering of tracked observability metrics
+• Evaluation and guardrails - Validating FM responses, comparing models on golden sets, measuring response time, tracking and altering observability metrics

 Lunch